 Code

-Now, I increased the amount of data by a factor of 100.
+Next, I increased the amount of data by a factor of 100.
 However, I did not increase the sample size in terms of the number of patients.
 Instead, I created data with \(q = 4000\) biomarkers (high-dimensional data).
-Since these are expensive and complex measurements, I decreased the sample size to \(N = 200\).
+Since these may be expensive and complex measurements, I decreased the sample size to \(N = 200\).
 For each biomarker, I estimated a univariable model and used a cutoff of \(p \le 0.05\) for screening (univariable screening).
 I know it is a really bad idea, but since so many papers have done it, it shouldn’t hurt anyone to do it just one more time.

 Let’s now pretend we knew that \(x_1\), \(x_2\), and \(x_3\) were the relevant biomarkers.
 The regression results from the same model as above (\(x_1\) to \(x_4\)) are shown below in Table 2.